gsl-lite/gsl-lite/doc/Reference.md

 Functions in *gsl-lite* are decorated with `gsl_api` where appropriate.
 Define this macro to specify your own function decoration.
 **By default `gsl_api` is defined empty for non-CUDA platforms and `__host__ __device__` for the CUDA platform.**

-**NOTE:** When a custom `gsl_api` macro is defined, *gsl-lite* emits a warning to notify the programmer that this alters the binary interface of *gsl-lite*, leading to possible ODR violations.
+*Note:* When a custom `gsl_api` macro is defined, *gsl-lite* emits a warning to notify the programmer that this alters the binary interface of *gsl-lite*, leading to possible ODR violations.
 The warning can be explicitly overridden by defining `gsl_CONFIG_ACKNOWLEDGE_NONSTANDARD_ABI=1`.

 #### `gsl_CONFIG_DEFAULTS_VERSION=1`